Nate Lowe Player Props: Rangers vs. Orioles

 Nate Lowe At The Plate (2022)

-- Among qualifying hitters in MLB last year, he ranked ninth in batting average, 27th in on-base percentage, and 16th in slugging.
+- Among the qualifying hitters in MLB play last year, his batting average ranked ninth, his on-base percentage ranked 27th, and he was 16th in the league in slugging.

-- Lowe picked up an RBI in 35.7% of his 157 games last season, with more than one RBI in 8.9% of those games (14).
+- Lowe picked up an RBI in 35.7% of his 157 games last year, with two or more RBIs in 8.9% of them (14).
 He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.